-I hope this section gives you an idea of the different technologies that make up your display screen, and that the information presented here will enable you to interpret some the monitor specifications in order to make an informed choice when it comes to your next purchase.
+I hope this section gives you an idea of the different technologies that make up your display screen, and that the information presented here will enable you to interpret some the monitor specifications to make an informed choice when it comes to your next purchase.

 I am conscious this article is quite lengthy, but I hope the information is both informative and educational.
 I'll try and keep this section brief because a lot of the technology that makes how computer monitors work understandable, has already been touched on in previous sections.

-LCD monitors have two thin sheets of polarised glass with a liquid crystal substance between them (also known as a substrate).
+LCD monitors have two thin sheets of polarized glass with a liquid crystal substance between them (also known as a substrate).

-At a basic level the variable electrical current that passes through the screen determines what colour and shade the pixels display, and where on screen exactly to display so the image you see make sense, and is clear etc. The backlight technology supports this process.
+At a basic level, the variable electric current that passes through the screen determines what colour and shade the pixels display, and where on screen exactly to display so the image you see make sense, and is clear etc. The backlight technology supports this process.

 How the pixels are instructed to change colour and shade, and at what speed (called the response rate), depends on the LCD technology in your monitor.
 The modern method is using a technology called an Active Matrix Display.